WolffRuoff/CPPT-VRClimbing/README.md

 - Oculus Quest 2 v______

 ## Directory Overview
+### Assets
+- ADG_Textures: Contains the textures for the terrain
+- GeneratedAnimations: Animations for different hand poses
+- HandGrabInteractableDataCollection: Metadata of the hand poses for the knobs
+- LIV: The LIV package that allows AR functionality
+- Materials: Materials, textures and shaders
+- Models: 3D models for the wall and knobs
+- Oculus: The Oculus Interaction SDK Package
+- Plugins: Contains the AndroidManifest for building the app
+- Prefabs: Contains all of our prefabs
+- ProBuilder Data: Contains the assets used by the ProBuilder plugin
+- QuickOutline: Contains the assets used by the QuickOutline plugin
+- Resources: Contains settings
+- Scenes:
+    - EthanTestScenes: Contains scenes used for testing different features
+    - NamrathaScenes: Contains the actual scenes used in the game
+- Scripts: Contains all of the scripts we wrote to control different functions in the game
+- Sounds: Contains any sound effects we use
+- TextMesh Pro: Contains the assets TextMeshPro uses
+- XR: Contains functionality for XR gameplay

+## Scene Overview
+### MainMenu

+### Calibration

+### ClimbingWall

 ## Instructions for setting up the project
 1. Install the Unity editor 2020.3.33f1
 2. Add this repo as a project in the Unity Hub